gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 This last point was what concerned Einstein most.
 Newton's gravity acted instantaneously.
-In 1905, Einstein knew this was wrong — but he did not yet know how to fix it.
+In 1905, Einstein knew this was wrong, but he did not yet know how to fix it.

 It would take him ten more years.

-That fix — General Relativity —
+That fix, General Relativity,
 is the next story.

 ---